WSULib/docs_digital_collections/content_models/wsudor_content_models.md

 Each Content Type -- e.g. Image, Audio, Document, etc. -- has its own WSUDOR Content Model.
 These Content Type specific Models have their own markdown file in this directory with information specific to it.

-The basic structure for each is as follows:
+The basic documentation structure for each is as follows:

  * **Description** - short description of the content model
  * **Content Type Methods and Attributes** - methods and attributes *unique* to that content model, building on the base methods and attributes in `WSUDOR_Object`